rhowsane/arm_master/docs/de_msgs.rst

 de_msgs Package
 ========================

+*“Honestly, if everyone likes what you say something is wrong with your message.”*

+*― Ashley Ormon*

 Arm_Master, Spawn_Manager and Brick_Manager are all nodes that communicate using de_msgs services.
 Spawn Manager was built by Keith Li and Justice Duruanyanwu, Arm Master was built by Zachary Gen and Brick Manager was built by Rowan Dixon and Samuel Willis